 What To Order At Jhu Jian Taipei Zhongxiao 2nd Branch

-I chose the popular pork blade shoulder pot with a side of rice.
-Other popular favorites are the New Zealand lamb shoulder pot and American sous vide top blade sirloin pot.
+I chose the popular pork blade shoulder pot with a side of fried rice.
+Other popular favorites are the New Zealand lamb shoulder pot and the American sous vide top blade sirloin pot.
 Udon and steamed noodles were other sides that went over well with the diners.

 2. Mamalia Cookie Talks